-2. Companies involved in business lines/activities: such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified organisms (GMO), Nuclear Power, Conventional and Controversial Weapons, Civilian Firearms, Thermal Coal or Fossil Fuels, as per the standard Bloomberg MSCI SRI screen, are excluded.
+- 1. First, securities of companies involved in business lines/activities\: such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified organisms (GMO), Nuclear Power, Conventional and Controversial Weapons, Civilian Firearms, Thermal Coal or Fossil Fuels are excluded. - 2.
+Securities of companies with an MSCI ESG rating of BB and below are excluded. - 3.
+Companies with an MSCI ESG Controversies Score of less than 1 are excluded.